 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
-If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
+Students must also complete placements tests (or equivalent) in English and mathematics.
+If students have deficiencies in English and/ or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
+In order to successfully complete the pre-funeral services program and then be considered for admission to the Funeral Services A.A.S. program, students must test out of or complete the equivalent of modules 1, 2, and 3 in mathematics.
 New students should see a counselor and returning students their advisor for more information.